FACTBOX-Who is Stormy Daniels and what did she say happened with Trump? | Entertainment

 - United States

-Former President Donald Trump was indicted in New York City on Thursday on criminal charges arising from alleged hush money paid to adult film actress Stormy Daniels to avoid a scandal ahead of the 2016 U.S. election.
-Daniels has said she had a sexual encounter with Trump in 2006, the year after he married his third wife Melania and more than a decade before the businessman-turned-politician - at the time known for a popular reality TV show - became president.
-Trump has denied the relationship and has said the payment was made to stop her "false and extortionist accusations."
+Stormy Daniels featured prominently in a Manhattan grand jury's investigation of Donald Trump.
+The porn star said they had a sexual encounter in 2006, a year after he married his current wife Melania and more than a decade before the businessman-turned-politician became U.S. president.
+At the center of the story is $130,000 in hush money she was paid on the eve of his 2016 election.
+Trump, facing charges in a Manhattan court, has denied a relationship.
+He says the payment was made to stop her "false and extortionist accusations."
+Here are some facts about Daniels and their alleged relationship.

-Here are facts about the Daniels and her alleged relationship with Trump.
-STORMY DANIELS, ADULT FILM STAR
+In 2018, after the Wall Street Journal reported on the payment to Daniels, Cohen stated publicly that he paid her using his own money and was not directed to do so by Trump.
+Cohen later testified in court that Trump directed him to make the payment.
+Daniels sued Trump and Cohen seeking to have the non-disclosure agreement invalidated.

-Trump's lawyers subsequently acknowledged he did not sign the non-disclosure agreement and would not seek to enforce it.
+Trump's lawyers subsequently acknowledged he did not sign the agreement and would not seek to enforce it.
 A judge dismissed her lawsuit because the matter was resolved.
+DEFAMATION LAWSUIT

 In 2018, she released a sketch of the man.
 Trump responded on Twitter to the release of the sketch, writing: "A sketch years later about a nonexistent man.
 A total con job, playing the Fake News Media for Fools (but they know it)!"